About the Automotive Trends Data

 The carbon dioxide (CO2) emissions and fuel economy data in this report fall into one of two categories based on the purpose of the data and the subsequent required emissions test procedures.

-The second category is estimated real-world (previously called “adjusted”) data, which is measured using additional laboratory tests to capture a wider range of operating conditions (including hot/cold weather and higher acceleration) that an average driver will encounter.
+The second category is estimated real-world data, which is measured using additional laboratory tests to capture a wider range of operating conditions (including hot and cold weather, higher speeds, and faster accelerations) encountered by an average driver.
 This expanded set of tests is referred to as “5-cycle” testing.
 City and highway results are weighted 43% city and 57% highway, consistent with fleetwide driver activity data.
 The city and highway values are the same values found on new vehicle fuel economy labels, however the label combined value is weighted 55% city and 45% highway.
 Unlike compliance data, the method for calculating real-world data has evolved over time, along with technology and driving habits.

 |CO2 and Fuel Economy Data Category||Purpose||Current City/Highway Weighting||Current Test Procedure Basis|